 Avoid if allergic to turmeric (curcumin), yellow food colorings, or plants belonging to the Curcuma and Zingiberaceae (ginger) families.
 Use cautiously with a history of bleeding disorders, immune system deficiencies, liver disease, or gallstones.
 Use cautiously if taking blood-thinners, such as warfarin (Coumadin®).
 Historically, turmeric has been considered safe when used as a spice in foods during pregnancy and breastfeeding.
 However, turmeric is not recommended to be ingested in high doses from foods, or to be used medicinally in pregnant women because the herb has been found to cause uterine contractions and to stimulate menstrual flow.

 Traditional or theoretical uses lacking sufficient evidence

 Aconite is highly toxic and is not safe for human consumption.
 Avoid with heart disease, irregular heartbeat, hemodynamic instability (abnormal blood flow), and gastrointestinal disorders (such as ulcers, reflux esophagitis, ulcerative colitis, spastic colitis, or diverticulosis).
 Use cautiously with diabetes or suicidal tendencies.
-Avoid if younger than 18 years old due to a lack of safety evidence.
-Avoid if pregnant or breastfeeding.

 Ginkgo biloba has been used medicinally for thousands of years to treat a wide variety of conditions.
 It has been suggested that a topical ginkgo cream may help treat patients with scabies.
 However, there is a lack of scientific evidence in this area.